 - Refusing to follow the directions of Library staff

 Other rules for the comfort and safety of visitors and staff include, but are not limited to:

 - Children under the age of 7 may not be left unattended anywhere in the library.

-- Use of library office equipment and/or telephones is not permitted.
+- Use of Library office equipment and/or telephones by visitors is not permitted.
 Courtesy phones for emergencies are available at the information desks at any facility.

-- Visitors who wish to take photographs or videotape or use other recording devices must be authorized by the individuals involved or by the parents or guardians of minors.
+- Visitors who wish to take photographs or videotape or use other recording devices have the sole responsibility of obtaining permission from the individuals involved or by the parents or guardians of minors.